theaidran/AI/README.md

 ▶⏩Run all the cells and a public gradio URL will appear at the bottom in around 5 minutes.🤞🐱‍👤

+Added support of simple UI for testing LLMs.
+Instead of using Gradio and logging inputs into their servers, you can run a link within Colab's external HTTP service.

 Updates:<br>
 *updated GPTQ to latest version for Vicuna 13b 1.1 support<br>
 *added "print installed models" to installer cell (usefull for gdrive install)<br>